Máximo Gómez

-Máximo Gómez y Báez (November 18, 1836 – June 17, 1905) was a Dominican Generalissimo in Cuba's War of Independence (1895–1898).
-He was known for his controversial scorched-earth policy, which entailed dynamiting passenger trains and torching the Spanish loyalists' property and sugar plantations—including many owned by Americans.
-He greatly increased the efficacy of the attacks by torturing and killing not only Spanish soldiers, but also Spanish sympathizers.
-By the time the Spanish–American War broke out in April 1898, Gómez had the Spanish forces on the ropes.
-He refused to join forces with the Spanish in fighting off the United States, and he retired to a villa outside of Havana after the war's end.
+Máximo Gómez y Báez (November 18, 1836 – June 17, 1905) was a Dominican-Cuban general.
+After first getting military experience while fighting for his motherland in the Dominican War of Independence, he later fought against his former compatriots alongside Spanish forces in the Dominican Restoration War.
+Following defeat in the latter conflict, he sought political refuge in Cuba, where he led Cuban rebels in both the Ten Years' War and the Cuban War of Independence from 1868 to 1898.
+He was known for his controversial scorched earth tactics, which entailed dynamiting passenger trains and torching the Spanish loyalist properties and sugar plantations.
+By the time the Spanish–American War broke out in April 1898, he refused to join forces with the Spanish in fighting off the United States.
+Despite his change of loyalty to the Spanish during his early years, he is still considered a war hero in both his native Dominican Republic and in Cuba.